 “Alberta producers are resilient and have the ability to plant the crop quickly, if the weather cooperates,” said Jesse Cole, manager of Insurance Products and Product Innovation at Agriculture Financial Services Corporation (AFSC).
 “However, it is important to help alleviate the pressure that producers are feeling without adding undue risk to the insurance program.

 “To this end, AFSC is extending the recommended seeding date for a number of crops by five to 15 days, depending on the crop.”

 Under annual crop insurance, certain crops have specified recommended seeding dates while others have seeding deadlines.
 No changes are being made to AFSC seeding deadlines.

-For the 2020 Crop Year only, AFSC is extending the recommended seeding dates as described in the table below:
+For the 2022 crop year only, AFSC is extending the recommended seeding dates in the North East, North West and Peace regions as described in the table below:

 No changes are being made to the dates for crops with seeding deadlines.

 The Land Report filing deadline of June 20 remains unchanged.

 For more information, please use the live chat function on our website or AFSC Connect, call the Client Care Centre at 1.877.899.2372 or contact your AFSC branch office.